iemtejasvi/Image-Watermark-Pro/README.md

 - **Mobile-First**: Flawless on all devices (mobile, tablet, desktop, ultrawide)
 - **Buttery Smooth Sliders**: Optimized for even the lowest-end devices
 - **Custom Watermark Patterns**: Diagonal, grid, random, wave, spiral
+- **Dual Text Watermarks**: Different text for left and right halves of the image
+- **Settings Persistence**: Auto-save and load your preferred watermark settings
 - **Live Preview**: See your watermark instantly
 - **Advanced Options**: Shadow, blur, gradient, color, font, and more
 - **Presets**: Save and reuse your favorite watermark settings